181st Bergedorf Round Table

 17 – 18 March 2023 in Berlin

-The 181st Bergedorf Round Table will explore how to update the German business model, and what is needed to adjust it to a 21st century characterized by great-power competition and deglobalization.
+The 181st Bergedorf Round Table explored how to update the German business model, and what is needed to adjust it to a 21st century characterized by great-power competition and deglobalization.

-The participants of the 181st Bergedorf Round Table will be approximately 35 high-ranking politicians, government officials, and representatives of think tanks, academia and media from Germany, Europe, the United States, and Asia.
+The participants of the 181st Bergedorf Round Table were 35 high-ranking politicians, government officials, and representatives of think tanks, academia and media from Germany, Europe, the United States, and Asia.